joaopavila120/Front-end-of-a-portfolio-website/README.md

 # Front-end-of-a-portfolio-website
 This is a front end creation for a photo website.
-I created using bootstrap.
+I created to help a friend of mine and to study bootstrap.